The Link Between Bipolar Disorder and Alcohol Abuse

 Bipolar and Drinking Behavior

 As mentioned, people with bipolar disorder tend to have drinking behavior that fluctuates with their mood.
-The most complex part of having both diagnoses is that drinking behaviors can often be similar to the episodes of bipolar disorder.
+The most complex part of having both diagnoses is that drinking behaviors can often be similar to the episodes of bipolar disorder, one of the many similarities alcohol and bipolar disorder share in terms of effect.

-Both bipolar disorder and alcoholism lead to a physical and emotional risk for any individual.
+Both alcoholism and bipolar disorder lead to a physical and emotional risk for any individual.
 Alcohol abuse as well as bipolar symptoms lead to relationship issues, financial instability, and accidental injuries.

 24 Hour Alcohol Abuse Hotline – Get Help Now